IBM-Cloud/get-started-node/README-CF-DeploymentOptions.md

 ## Deployment Examples

-It is possible to deploy with specific buildpack information in several ways
+It is possible to deploy with specific buildpack information in several ways.

 ### Deploying a specific buildpack type